sdilbaz/BDM-P4/README.md

 ## Project 4 for CS585/DS503: Big Data Management
 ### Serdarcan Dilbaz and Megan Deloach

-## Problem 1 (Megan did all parts, Serdarcan also did parts 1-7; then we chose the best solutions and made the formatting consistent.)
+## Problem 1 (Both did all parts; then we chose the best solutions (about 50/50) and made the formatting consistent.)
 The 'famouspeople' collection was created and the documents were inserted using the insertMany command.

 ### 1.1